The Home Of Outdoor Living

-It’s also a good idea to include some sort of deck cover idea such as a shady pergola or retractable roof or awning in case it’s too bright from the sun or a summer storm threatens.
-Dining alfresco on the deck is one of life’s greatest pleasures but when it comes to the weather it's always good to be prepared.
+It’s also a good idea to include some sort of decking cover, such as a shady pergola or retractable roof or awning, in case it’s too bright from the sun or a summer storm threatens.
+Dining alfresco on the deck is one of life’s greatest pleasures, but when it comes to the weather, it's always good to be prepared.

-If you're a fan of modern garden ideas you'll love planters that are built into your deck to keep everything sleek and streamlined.
-It also gives your the opportunity to add lots of lush green foliage as a natural way of decorating your decking.
+If you're a fan of modern garden ideas, you'll love planters that are built into your deck to keep everything sleek and streamlined.
+It also gives you the opportunity to add lots of lush green foliage as a natural way of decorating your decking.

 When thinking about how to build decking, it's a good idea to factor this design element in from the start so everything looks smoothly integrated rather than an afterthought.

 In terms of planting, ferns are a good option as they're so easy to grow and come in an amazing range of textures, colors, sizes and shapes.
-Tall tree ferns with their arching fronds are good to create a tropical mood in a sheltered spot such as deck.
+Tall tree ferns with their arching fronds are good to create a tropical mood in a sheltered spot.
 The shapely foliage will transform the space into a leafy paradise.